Important information for parents and guardians

 - Protection for healthy children and young people from severe COVID-19 - although this is very rare in this age group.
 The risk of a child being hospitalised because of COVID-19 is low, and the risk of any child needing intensive care treatment is extremely low.

-- Protection from COVID-19 which can cause children to miss school and other people in the home may have to restrict movements.
+- Protection from COVID-19 which can cause children to miss school.

 - Sometimes symptoms connected to COVID-19 can continue for some weeks or months ('long COVID').
-UK data suggests 5 in every 1000 children aged 12-16 may experience 'long COVID' after infection.
+UK data suggests 5 in every 1000 children aged 12 to 16 may experience 'long COVID' after infection.

 - May help prevent the spread of COVID-19 to others.
 This is especially important if children and young people are living with a child or an adult who is at risk of severe COVID-19.

 - Protection from the extremely rare complication of Multisystem Inflammatory Syndrome in children.
 The condition causes pneumonia, inflammation of the heart and difficulty breathing and it can cause death.
-Most of the cases occurred in male children aged 1-14
+Most of the cases occurred in male children aged 1 to 14.

 Consider having the vaccine now if: